opf/openproject/docs/getting-started/gantt-chart-introduction/README.md

 With Gantt charts in OpenProject you can create and manage a project plan and share the information with your team.
 You can schedule your tasks and visualize the required steps to complete your project.
 As a project manager you are directly informed about delays in your project and can act accordingly.

 The dynamic Gantt chart in OpenProject displays the phases and milestones in your project as well as relationships between them.
-Each element in the timeline has both a start as well as a due date so you are always informed about the current status.
+Each element in the timeline has both a start as well as a finish date so you are always informed about the current status.

 ## Activate the Gantt chart view